Charter of the Board of Governance

-- The Board is made up of (1) six Drexel faculty members, of whom at least half have or use computational facilities located in the URCF; (2) the Vice President, Information Sciences and Technology; (3) the Senior Vice Provost for Budget, Planning & Administration; and (4) the Senior Vice Provost for Research.
+- The Board is made up of (1) six Drexel faculty members, of whom at least half have or use computational facilities located in the URCF; (2) the Vice President, Information Resources and Technology; (3) the Senior Vice Provost for Budget, Planning & Administration; and (4) the Senior Vice Provost for Research.

 - In the first year of operation, Ken Blackney and Paul Keenan from IRT are also on the Board.

 - The Sr. Systems Administrator is an ex officio Board member.

 - The Board Chair is drawn from the faculty members.

 - Faculty members serve 2-year terms, which are renewable for no more than one additional consecutive 2-year term.

 - Faculty members are nominated to serve on the Board.
 Self-nominations are allowed.